Kitware/SMQTK-Dataprovider/docs/release_notes/pending_release.rst

 * Added properties file for use with SonarQube and SonarCloud.

-* Add script and workflow to support release process as described in smqtk-core shared document.
+* Added script and workflow to support release process as described in smqtk-core shared document.

+* Added explicit provision of codecov repository token to github action.

 Data Elements